quicwg/base-drafts/draft-ietf-quic-qpack.md

 # Header Tables

-Like HPACK, QPACK uses two tables for associating header fields to indexes.
+Like HPACK, QPACK uses two tables for associating header fields to indices.
 The static table (see {{table-static}}) is predefined and contains common header fields (some of them with an empty value).
 The dynamic table (see
-{{table-dynamic}}) built up over the course of the connection and can be used by the encoder to index header fields repeated in the encoded header lists.
+{{table-dynamic}}) is built up over the course of the connection and can be used by the encoder to index header fields repeated in the encoded header lists.

 Unlike in HPACK, entries in the QPACK static and dynamic tables are addressed separately.
-The following sections describe how entries in each table is addressed.
+The following sections describe how entries in each table are addressed.

 ## Static Table {#table-static}